AIDS has killed millions of people across Uganda. In Kabubbu 73% of adults have had a family member die from AIDS. Only malaria is more deadly.

 Carers working for the KDP – Quicken’s partner in Kabubbu – are supporting mothers with HIV/AIDS and their children.
 The women are provided with food, milk, eggs and fruit – a protein-rich diet designed to boost their health.
 They also receive free medication and counselling to help them try to cope with the illness.

 Teaching the community about AIDS is slowly removing the stigma attached to the condition.
 More mothers are now seeking help at the Kabubbu AIDS Centre.
-Scores have come forward for testing (Health) (Sponsor a Nurse).
+Scores have come forward for testing (Health) (Partner with a Nurse).

 Mothers’ lives are now being saved and the life chances for their children are being immeasurably improved as a result.
 A cultural shift means that more men are owning up to having the disease and seeking treatment.

-Over 780 men and women are now receiving AIDS treatment, prolonging their lives.
-(Sponsor a Nurse)
+Over 1000 men, women and children are now receiving AIDS treatment, prolonging their lives.
+(Partner with a Nurse)

 The Way it Was – a Death Sentence